-Each package defines a package name for the package, event codes and definitions, local connection options, or other parameters defined by the package.
-In the tables of events/signals for those packages that define these parameters, there are five columns:
+Each package defines a package name for the package, event codes and definitions, local connected options, or other parameters defined by the package.
+In the tables of events/signals for those package, but define these parameters, there are five columns:

 Code The package unique event code used for the event/signal.
 Description A short description of the event/signal.
-Event check mark appears in this column if the event can be requested by the Medial ateway Controller.
-Alternatively, one or more of the following symbols may ppear: " P " Indicating that the event is persistent, "S" Indicating that the event is an event-state that may be audited, "C" Indicating that the event/signal may be detected/applied on a connection.
-Signal If nothing appears in this column for an event, then the event cannot be signaled on command by the Media Gateway Controller.
+Event A check mark appears in this column if the event can be requested by the Medial Gateway Controller.
+Alternatively, one or more of the following symbols may appear: " P " Indicating that the event is persistent, "S" Indicating that the event is an event-state may may be audited, "C" Indicating that the event/signal may be detected/applied on a connection.
+Signal If nothing appears in this community for an event, then the event cannot be signaled on command by the Media Catevay Controller.
 Otherwise, the following symbols identify the type of the event: "00" On/Off signal.
-The signal is turned on until commanded by the Media Gateway Controller to turn it off, and vice versa.
-"TO" Timeout signal.
-The signal lasts for a given duration unless it is supersed a new signal.
+The signal is turned on until commanded by the Media Gateway Controller to turn it off, and vice versa. "то" Timeore si trail.
+The signal lasts for a given duration unless it is superseded by a new signal.
 Default time-out values are supplied.
-A value of zero indica the time-out period is infinite.
-The provisioning process may alter these of values.
+A value of zero indicates that the time-out period is infinite.
+The provisioning process may alter these default values.
 "BR" Brief signal.
 The event has a short, known duration.
-Additional info Provides additional information about the event/signal, e.g. the default duration of TO signals.
+Additionalinfo Provides additional information about the event/signal, e.g. the default duration of TO signals.